Essential Oils Make and Take Guide with DIY Recipe Ideas

 Step 3: Preparing

-When you’re preparing for your make and take you want to think through every aspect of the class.
+When you’re preparing for your make and take, you want to think through every aspect of the class.

 • Do you have all of the supplies that you need to make the recipes?
-Jars, bottles, rollers, pipettes, small bowls, double boiler, etc.
+Jars, bottles, rollers, pipettes, small bowls, a double boiler, etc.

 • Don’t forget items such as paper towels, coverings to protect work surfaces, and anything needed for clean up after the event.